itsaamir-dev/bg-remove/test.md

 ### What we want to achieve
 Enable administrators to:
-- View a list of configured SSO connections.
+- View SSO list.
-- Create and update SAML SSO connections.
+- Create and update SAML SSO.
-- Create and update OIDC SSO connections.
+- Create and update OIDC SSO.

 ---